-Mr. Scanlon advises and represents both large and small clients on a broad range of commercial and administrative law issues.
-His litigation experience includes numerous federal court and agency proceedings at both the trial and appellate levels, including significant experience with matters involving rates, fees and other competitive issues.
+Michael advises and represents both large and small clients on a broad range of commercial and administrative law issues.
+His litigation experience includes numerous federal court and agency proceedings at both the trial and appellate levels.

-Before joining K&L Gates, Mr. Scanlon clerked for Chief U.S. District Judge Frederick J. Scullin of the Northern District of New York.
+Before joining the firm, Michael clerked for Chief U.S. District Judge Frederick J. Scullin of the Northern District of New York.
 He received a master's degree in public administration along with his law degree from the Maxwell School at Syracuse University.

-Prior to studying law, Mr. Scanlon was the director of research and communications with a Washington, D.C.-based national trade association.
+Prior to studying law, Michael was the director of research and communications with a national financial services trade association based in Washington, D.C.

 Michael is also a member of the postal law practice.
 He represents mailing, shipping, and ecommerce clients, mail service providers, mail technology companies, and industry trade associations on a wide-range of postal matters, including: strategic business counselling, contractual, and compliance advice, defending and resolving investigations and enforcement actions by the U.S. Postal Inspection Service, and litigation before the Postal Regulatory Commission and federal courts.